Bots and Automated Attacks

 Mobile

 The June 2023 YTD trend for Mobile API automation (%) is shown in Figure 3 below.
-There is a clear divide between the top 4 targeted industries on Mobile API (Entertainment, Telecoms, Entertainment, Insurance and Fashion) and the rest.
-Entertainment and Telecoms in particular, consistently had significantly more automation on their Mobile APIs than all the other industries.
+There is a clear divide between the top 4 targeted industries on Mobile API (Entertainment, Fashion, Airline, and Telecoms) and the rest.
+Entertainment and Fashion in particular consistently showed significantly more automation on their Mobile APIs than all the other industries.

 Mobile Automation (%) Trend by Industry